 The common culinary herb called the cumin, is an annual herbaceous plant with a small and slender, branched stem.
 Even when fully mature, the cumin plant very rarely grows above a foot in height and is characterized by a somewhat angular facade.
-The plant bear deep green leaves which are divided into long and narrow segments, resembling another culinary herb the fennel in form, each individual leaf is usually turned back at the tips.
+This herb bears deep green leaves which are divided into long and narrow segments, resembling another culinary herb the fennel in form, each individual leaf is usually turned back at the tips.
 Leaf stalks tend to be absent from the upper leaves, but long leaf stalks are characteristic of the lower leaves.
 Cumin bears small and white or rose-colored flowers, which have four to six rays on a stalked umbel, each individual flower being about half an inch long.
 The seeds of the cumin develop from these small flowers that tend to bloom during the summer.
 The shape of the seeds is oblong with a thicker middle part and laterally compressed tips; each individual seed is about one fifth of an inch in length.
 The cumin seeds are not curved and seem to almost straight and they resemble the seeds of the caraway plant in some aspects, however, they are lighter in color and are not smooth, but tend to be bristly in texture.
 The cumin seeds are characterized by a peculiar odor and taste, almost akin to that of caraway seeds; however, they tend to be not as pleasing to the tastes as the caraway seeds.

 The ancient Greeks and Romans knew of the medicinal qualities possessed by the cumin.
 The ancient writer Pliny writes that the ground down cumin seeds used to be taken medicinally along with bread, and water or wine.
 In this way, the cumin was also held to be among the best of condiments by the ancients.
 Cumin seeds were also smoked, and if done so, the smoke was said to bring on pallor of the face.
 The writer Horace called this change in countenance, exsangue cuminum.
 The writer Pliny goes on to informs us that the various followers of the celebrated Roman rhetorician Porcius Latro used the smoke of the cumin seed to give a facial complexion that is apt for application to studying oration.